Search

 More flexibility

-In a long cut minivan, you get more flexibility in terms of how many wheelchairs you can transport.
-A long cut minivan can transport 2 standard sized wheelchairs or 1 bigger wheelchair.
+A long cut minivan offers more flexibility in terms of how many wheelchairs it can transport.
+It can transport two standard-sized wheelchairs or one bigger wheelchair.

 This is important to consider if you are an organization, such as an adult daycare, that needs to transport more than one wheelchair user at a time.